seruminar/Kentico.Xperience.AspNetCore.XpandableSection/README.md

 ## Installation

 1. Use Visual Studio to open the solution with your MVC project.
-1. In the **NuGet Package Manager Console**, run `Install-Package Kentico.Xperience.AspNetCore.XpandableSection`.
+1. In the **NuGet Package Manager Console**, run `Install-Package KenticoXperience.AspNetCore.XpandableSection`.
 1. Build and run in IIS Express, or publish the project to local IIS.
 1. Run the Kentico Xperience 13 administration and open **Pages**.
 1. Navigate to a page with the page builder feature.